 By the time you read this, I will be 73 years old, having survived the removal of skin cancer cells that were found when I was 60 years old.
 I was one of those teens and 20 somethings thinking it was important to have a tan!
-Growing up near the “Jersey shore” is where it all began with “baby oil” liberally coating every exposed area of my white skin from head to toe.
+Growing up near the “Jersey shore” is where it all began with baby oil liberally coating every exposed area of my white skin from head to toe.

-We used to say “burn, baby burn!”
+We used to say “Burn, baby burn!”
 And we did!
 The skin first got 1st

-In 2007, I first met Dr. J. Ramsey Mellette, Jr. a board-certified dermatologist and dermatopathologist, and Fellow of the American College of MOHS Surgery.
+In 2007, I first met Dr. J. Ramsey Mellette, Jr., a board-certified dermatologist and dermatopathologist, and Fellow of the American College of MOHS Surgery.
 We met at the University of Colorado, Dermatologic Surgery and Cutaneous Oncology Department after I was referred by the Colorado Veterans Administration to see an expert.

-Dr. Mellette explained how he and his team was going to remove the cancer on my upper cheek by mapping out and removing not only what was visible, but also, the cancerous roots to prevent spreading to nerves, fat, cartilage and blood vessels.
+Dr. Mellette explained how he and his team were going to remove the cancer on my upper cheek by mapping out and removing not only what was visible, but also, the cancerous roots to prevent spreading to nerves, fat, cartilage and blood vessels.
 He said that healthy tissue would be spared, and although there were many sutures, the scarring is almost impossible to see unless I point it out.